MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge also supports saving your payment information to your Microsoft account if you are signed in and syncing, which makes the information available across devices.
 To save payment information to your Microsoft account, credit card verification (CVV) may be required, depending on your current region.
 CVV is only used for authorization and will not be stored by Microsoft.

 Microsoft Edge supports the PaymentRequest API.
 The API lets you pay for purchases with payment information you previously saved using autofill.
 The PaymentRequest API allows the merchant to request the following information: credit card number, credit card expiration, full name, billing address, email address, phone number, and shipping address.
 The API tells the merchant that you have credit card information saved, but does not share any information with the merchant unless you allow it.
-To turn off the Payments feature, go to `edge://settings/privacy`.
+To turn off the Payments feature, go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->

 If you previously saved payment information to your Microsoft account, it is also available for autofill in the browser.
 Payment information stored in your Microsoft account syncs across devices.
 If you previously made any Xbox or Microsoft Store purchases, you may already have payment information saved to your Microsoft account.
 During payment autofill, a card from your Microsoft account is masked and is only fully revealed after two-factor authentication.
 The masking provides added security when retrieving your payment information.